-The RWHAP serves over half a million people with HIV each year.8 It is the single largest federal program designed specifically to provide care and treatment for people with HIV in the United States, and is also the third largest source of federal funding for HIV care in the U.S., following Medicare and Medicaid.9 The RWHAP requires states/territories to develop comprehensive HIV care and treatment service delivery systems for low-income people with HIV by establishing and maintaining collaborative relationships on the state and local levels among multiple sources of HIV testing, treatment, care, and prevention services agencies.
-RWHAP Part B recipients must use data to create systems that engage those populations most at risk for exposure to HIV and poor HIV health outcomes.
+The RWHAP serves over half a million people with HIV each year.
+It is the largest federal program designed specifically to provide care and treatment for people with HIV in the United States.
+The RWHAP requires states/territories to develop comprehensive HIV care and treatment service delivery systems for low-income people with HIV by establishing and maintaining collaborative relationships on the state and local levels among multiple sources of HIV testing, treatment, care, and prevention services agencies.
+RWHAP Part B recipients must use data to create systems that engage those people and communities most at risk for exposure to HIV and poor HIV health outcomes.